 8. Customer / account handover

 I am handing account {customer} to {new owner}.
-Draft a 1-page handover: account history, contract status, last 5 interactions, open commitments, sensitivities, expansion opportunities, watch-outs.
+Draft a 1-page handover: account history, contract status, last 5 interactions, open commitments, sensitivities, expansion opportunities, and watch-outs.

 9. Engineering on-call handover